Search for a place

 Barking.-- par. and market town, S. Essex, 2 miles N. of river Thames, 7 miles E. of London by rail -- 12,307 ac., pop, 16,848; town, 3814 ac., pop.
 9203.
 Market-day, Saturday.
 It has a large jute factory and other manufacturing works; there are also extensive market gardens.

-Click here for graphs and data of how Barking and Dagenham has changed over two centuries.
-For statistics for historical units named after Barking go to Units and Statistics.
+Barking is now part of BARKING AND DAGENHAM District.
+Click here for graphs and data of how BARKING AND DAGENHAM has changed over two centuries.
+For statistics about Barking itself, go to Statistics.

 GB Historical GIS / University of Portsmouth, History of Barking, in Barking and Dagenham and Essex | Map and description, A Vision of Britain through Time.